Reynold-Chan/TextAdventureGame/README.md

 # TextAdventureGame
-Just having fun :) Trying to implement a text adventure game in python
+Just having fun , it's my first real project on my on.
+Trying to implement a text adventure game in python

 # Running
 Download Anaconda, execute game.py for the loop and enjoy in console :)